z226/covid-19-data/scripts/scripts/vaccinations/README.md

 We provide [`config.yaml.template`](config.yaml.template) as a template.

+**Note 1**: We recommend placing it under `~/.config/cowid/config.yaml`.
+Otherwise, you may specify an alternative directory with option `--config` later.

-**Note**: For `google`-related fields, you'll need a valid OAuth JSON credentials file, as explained in the [gsheets documentation](https://gsheets.readthedocs.io/en/stable/#quickstart).
+**Note 2**: For `google`-related fields, you'll need a valid OAuth JSON credentials file, as explained in the [gsheets documentation](https://gsheets.readthedocs.io/en/stable/#quickstart).

 ### 2. Manual data updates